Scott Bigelow | 910.521.6351 | firstname.lastname@example.org

 University Communications and Marketing

-For the second consecutive year, the American Scholastic Press Association awarded The Pine Needle, UNC Pembroke’s student newspaper, first place in its annual competition.
+For the fifth consecutive year, The Pine Needle, UNC Pembroke’s student newspaper, has won first place in the 2012-13 American Scholastic Press Association national contest.

 © The University of North Carolina at Pembroke